Cazcodes1/cazcodes-web-portfolio/README.md

 This is my own Portfolio which I built as my final project for SheCodes Plus. 🖥.
-I will be updating this regularly with new projects and can be viewed by clicking my website link 🔗
+I will be updating this regularly with new projects and can be viewed by clicking my website link 🔗 in my profile description 👩🏻